Tamtox/parse_test/README.md

 ```

 - [ ] Commit your changes and push them into Gitlab
-- [ ] Provide your repository link to your code reviewer in ScrapeIt.io.
+- [ ] Provide your repository link to your code reviewer at ScrapeIt.io.

 ## Complexity Level